Course Descriptions

 NAVAJO I

-NAVA 1110 is an introductory Navajo language course for students with no previous exposure.
-This course will focus on the development of all four language skills (speaking, listening, reading, writing), with an emphasis on listening and speaking.
-The goal of this course is to develop Navajo language skills to be able to communicate at a novice level (low-mid).
-The course will use a communicative approach for students to learn about the fundamentals of conversation, vocabulary, and grammar.
+NAVA 1110 is an introductory course for students with no previous Navajo language experience.
+This course will focus on the development of all four key language skills (speaking, listening, reading, and writing), with an emphasis on listening and speaking.
+The course will use a communicative approach to help students learn about the fundamentals of conversation, vocabulary, and grammar.
+The goal of this course is to develop Navajo language skills to the point that students are able to communicate at a novice level (low-to-mid beginner competency level).

 NAVA 1120